starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

-initial values can only be achieved with explicit initialization of the dictionary or by using the ``default_dict_new()`` from the `common_default_dict <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/default_dict.cairo>`_ module instead, which is not based on hints (and is thus also available in StarkNet, unlike ``dict_new()``).
+initial values can only be achieved with explicit initialization of the dictionary or by using the ``default_dict_new()`` from the `common_default_dict <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/default_dict.cairo>`_ module instead, which is not based on user-defined hints (and is thus also available in StarkNet, unlike ``dict_new()``).

 The function returns the argument: